Job Rejection Letter: Everything You Need to Know

 - Not selected for the applied role, but another role is available - another candidate was selected for the applied role, but the firm wishes for the rejected candidate to apply for another role.

 - Not selected for the second interview – after initial interview to assess applicant's skills, experience, and cultural fit, it is decided the candidate does not qualify for a second interview.

 - No available positions – a letter indicating that the position is not available.

 Rejection letters should include specific reasons as to why the candidate was unsuccessful and next steps if there are any.
 The job rejection letter should be to the point and the reasons for rejection clearly stated.
 The letter should be compassionate and not appear insulting.
 Although time-consuming, job rejection letters with specific feedback as to why the candidate was unsuccessful are the most appreciated and beneficial to the candidate.

 If you need help with a job rejection letter, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.